JarodMica/Meca470_UBR_Project/README.md

 Members: Jarod Mica, Alec Mitchell, Bryce Gregory

 ## Introduction
 The original purpose of this project was to design a robot capable of facing and stocking shelves in a retail setting.
 Using the UBR_1 robot, this was to be achieved by interfacing between a ROS environment and a chosen simulation environment, Coppelia Sim.
-However, due to limited documentation on the UBR_1 and time constraints, this proved to be much more difficult than what had been planned and only simple communication could be achieved from ROS to the UBR in Copellia.
+However, due to limited documentation on the UBR_1 and time constraints, this proved to be much more difficult than what had been planned and only simple joint manipulation could be achieved from ROS to the UBR in Copellia.

 ## Software
 - CoppeliaSim